-If your standardized test scores place you into Group 2, you will be required to take the Directed Self-Placement (DSP) Survey.
+If your standardized test scores place you into Group 2, you will be required to complete the Directed Self-Placement (DSP) Survey.
 The Survey is not a placement test – it is a 10-minute survey designed to help you decide which composition course is right for you.